yakupovdev/AstanaGuide/readme.md

 **Key elements:**
 - 🧭 **Navigation header** → consistent with other pages (Home, Sights, Events, About Us).
 - 🎭 **Event cards** → each event includes an image, title, date, and short description (*concerts, football matches, stand-up shows*).
+- ✅ **To-do list** → two block "visited" and "wants to visit", if  you click on “wants to visit,” it will appear at the bottom of the scheduled events to visit.
 - 📩 **Footer** → copyright and contact.